duanegoodner/docker-postgres-mimiciii/README.md

   wget -r -N -c -np -P data --user <physionet-username> --ask-password https://physionet.org/files/mimiciii/1.4/
   # replace <physionet-username> with your actual user name on Physionet
   ```
+> [!NOTE]
-> **Note** As of December, 2023, the download speed from physionet.org maxes out at ~ 1 MB/s, so it takes a minimum of ~60 minutes download the net file size of 6.2 GB.
+> As of December, 2023, the max download speed from physionet.org is &le;
+ 1 MB/s, so downloading the net 6.2 GB file size takes &gt; 60 minutes.
 More information on the MIMIC-III database files can be found [here](https://physionet.org/).

 When downloading is complete, the files should be loacated at:
 ```